 Should we let employees shop online?

-Beaming’s own survey revealed that almost a fifth of Black Friday and Cyber Monday shopping activity was to be conducted by people at work, impacting on productivity and increasing the potential for cyber security problems.
-With Christmas looming and schedules getting ever-busier, the temptation to sneak in a bit of online Christmas shopping at work remains high throughout December.
+Beaming’s own survey revealed that almost 1/5th of Black Friday and Cyber Monday shopping activity was to be conducted by people at work, impacting on productivity and increasing the potential for cyber security problems.
+With schedules getting ever-busier, the temptation to sneak in a bit of online Christmas shopping at work remains high throughout the end of the year.

 According to Beaming’s snap poll…